kentindell/canhack/README.md

 Documentation for the MicroPython CANHack API is in:

+    CANPico/
         docs/
             CANHack MicroPython SDK reference manual.pdf

 The Canis Labs [CTO blog](https://kentindell.github.io) has more information [on the CANHack toolkit](https://kentindell.github.io/categories#CANHack), including details on how to make a CANHack board using breadboard.
-There is also a [CANHack toolkit demo video](https://youtu.be/dATyoWOlEJU) that goes into detail on how to use the toolkit from Python, the CAN protocol hacks it includes, and demonstrates it attacking CAN frames in real hardware (the video uses the STM32-based PyBoard but the current MicroPython SDK now runs on the Raspberry Pi Pico).
+There is also a [CANHack toolkit demo video](https://youtu.be/dATyoWOlEJU) that goes into detail on how to use the toolkit from Python, the CAN protocol hacks it includes, and demonstrates it attacking CAN frames in real hardware (NB: the video uses the STM32-based PyBoard, but the API is the same).

-## Python CAN tool

-Python tool for creating and parsing a CAN bitstreams (including creating Janus attack frames):

-    src/
-        canframe.py

 ## Sigrok CAN protocol decoder